 In Baja, Mexico: La Huerta, Juntas de Nejí, San Antonio Necua, and San José de la Zorra

 The exhibit explores traditional Kumeyaay lifeways, featuring the art of pottery and basket making, food procurement, dress and adornment, traditional medicine, games, and ceremonies.
-Artifacts and photographs from the museum’s collection highlight the rich cultural heritage of the Kumeyaay, offering a glimpse of the life of the ancestors of today’s present day people.
+Artifacts and photographs from the museum’s collection highlight the rich cultural heritage of the Kumeyaay, offering a glimpse of the life of the ancestors of today’s present-day people.
 The exhibit remains popular with school groups from throughout the county.

-New!
 See the extension of Kumeyaay: Native Californians.

 For generations, the Kumeyaay have studied the night sky, developing a deeply-rooted cosmological belief system that centers on the Kumeyaay Mat’taam (calendar year), My Uuyow (sky knowledge), and constellation map.

-This brand-new extension of the main Kumeyaay gallery explores the traditions and meanings of these cosmological beliefs, like how the Kumeyaay have different names and forms for constellations than those given to them by Europeans.
+This extension of the main Kumeyaay gallery explores the traditions and meanings of these cosmological beliefs, like how the Kumeyaay have different names and forms for constellations than those given to them by Europeans.

 Did you know that when the Kumeyaay spot Orion’s Belt or the Big Dipper, they actually see the constellations ‘Emuu (Mountain Sheep) and Selq Hatun (Arm)?